-Course nu mber U-LAS04 20006 LE47 al Studies I-E2 and d Graduate School of Education Professor,Emmanuel MANALO Group Hu manities and Social Sciences Field(Classification) Pedagogy, Psychology and Sociology(Issues) Language of instruction English Old group Group A Number of credits 2 Number of weekly time blocks 1 $\Box$ cture ace-to-face course) Ye Year/semesters 2024 • First semester Days and periods Mon.1 Target year M ainly 1st & 2nd year students s Eli Eligible students For all majors [Overview ] and pu irpose e of the c ourse 1 The main purpose of this course is to provide students with an introduction to some of the key concepts, issues, and perspectives in the study of education.
+Course nur mber U-LAS04 20006 LE47 Introduction to Educational Studies I-E2 Instructor's name, job title, and department of affiliation Introduction to Educational Studies I-E2 Instructor's name, job title, and department of affiliation Graduate School of Education Professor, Emmanuel MANAL Group Humanities and Social Sciences Field(Classification) Pedagogy, Psychology and Sociolog ciology(Issues) Language of instruction English Old Old group Group Number of cr 2 Number of weekly time blocks veekly 1 I CIGGG SEVIC ecture Face-to- cture Face-to-face course) ar/semesters 2025 • First semester Days and periods Mainly 1st & inly 1st & 2nd year students Eligible students For all majors

+[Overview and purpose of the course]

+The main purpose of this course is to provide students with an introduction to some of the key concepts, issues, and perspectives in the study of education.
 Through a series of lectures, exercises, and discussions in class, students will be encouraged to consider the meaning and functions of education; different theories of teaching and learning; differences in educational systems; strategies in catering for special educational needs and promoting inclusion; and some of the controversies and debates surrounding the issue of gender in education.

+[Course objectives]

-[Course objectives] The goals of this course are:
+The goals of this course are: